sgp-i/dbaas-oracle/Playbook_Inputs.md

 ## Required Inputs
 - deinstall_product: either GRID or DATABASE
 - oracle_db_home:  Only required for RDBMS deinstall.
 Home to deinstall (e.g. db_1)
+- host: the host or group to execute the playbook against.
+This can also be a Group from the Inventory
 ## Optional Inputs
 - oracle_version (default: 12.1.0.2)